 Instructions

-• Heat a large non-stick frying pan over medium-high heat and add in 1 tbsp of vegetable oil.
+- Heat a large non-stick frying pan over medium-high heat and add in 1 tablespoon of vegetable oil.
 Add the beef to the pan and cook for three to four minutes or until golden brown.
 Take the beef out of the pan and set aside.

 Conclusion

-This Szechuan Beef recipe may be slightly different than you are used to, but it is excellent and similar to what you will find in higher-end Chinese restaurants.
-It isn’t nearly as spicy (hot) as you think it would be.
-Because of the Szechuan peppercorns, it warms you up, slightly numbs your mouth, and gives you a sense of heat without burning your face off.
-In my opinion, this is a must-make for sure.
+This Szechuan Beef recipe may be slightly different from what you are used to, but it is excellent and similar to what you will find in higher-end Chinese restaurants.
+It isn't nearly as spicy (hot) as you think it would be.
+The Szechuan peppercorns warm you up, slightly numb your mouth, and give you a sense of heat without burning your face off.
+In my opinion, this is a must-make.

 Have made this recipe a few times and we love it.
 I make regularly now and have cut up eight oz portions of flank steak specifically for this.
 It’s a perfect amount of food for two.
 My first time using szechuan peppercorns.
 I’m a huge fan now.
 Thanks for another super delicious recipe